 Regular sales training can become mundane very quickly.
 It is found that digital platforms suffer low completion rates of 10-15%.
-Gamification has recently become popular amongst sales leaders for improving employee performance and reinforcing behaviours.
+Gamification has recently become popular amongst sales leaders for improving employee performance and reinforcing behaviors.

 Most of our customers have reported up to a 50% increase in content engagement after adding Gamified activities to their training.
-We have compiled the best ways for you to implement gamification and increase engagement at your organisation.
+We have compiled the best ways for you to implement gamification and increase engagement at your organization.

 What is Gamification?

 Gamification is the process of incorporating games or game-like elements into learning.
 It is a motivational framework for learning that implements game culture.
 Gamification is rooted in the psychology of thoughts, behavioral patterns, and motivation.
 It is structured around Human-focused design; optimized for improving engagement.